Souvid Datta: Photo Industry Questions Itself After Scandal

 The image was one of several identifying the 16-year-old girl to be included in Datta’s winning application for the 2015 Getty Images Grants for Editorial Photography, which comes with a $10,000 prize.
 Some of these images were also used to promote the prize’s announcement.

 It was part of Datta’s portfolio for the 2016 Visura Photojournalism Grant Award, which comes with a $5,000 cash prize — the terms and conditions of which dictate that the photojournalist produced the work, without manipulations, and secured all necessary permissions.
 In his submission, Datta said that he had model releases for the protagonists he photographed and that he had made them “fully aware of my intentions with this investigation,” he told Visura.
-The organization’s founder, Adriana Teresa Latorney, tells TIME she was thus blindsided to learn of Datta’s actions.
+The organization’s founder, Adriana Teresa Letorney, tells TIME she was thus blindsided to learn of Datta’s actions.
 “We worked with the information we had, and the reality is there was no reason to question the validity of what was presented to us,” she says.
 “We all genuinely believed him to be honest and forthright.”

 The photograph was used to promote a LensCulture award that ran in association with Magnum Photos; Datta also won a Magnum 30 Under 30 award and an IdeasTap Magnum Photos Photographic Award.
 LensCulture declined TIME’s requests for comment, but called attention to an apology released on May 4.
 “We at LensCulture made a terrible mistake in judgment last Friday by publishing an image depicting sexual violence against a young girl on our Facebook page,” the statement read.
 Magnum Photos was unable to comment at the time of writing.